 Remove jars from boiling water and place them on heat-proof countertop or stove top.
 Each jar should make a single "pop" sound shortly after being removed from boiling water, indicating that it has sealed.
 The lid will also indent downward.
 If a jar does not seal, place back in boiling water for 5 more minutes and repeat the process.
 Do NOT eat unsealed preserves.
 If you can't get your jars to seal or don't feel like going through the steps above, freeze them or stick them in the fridge.

-That’s it!
+Now you know what garden huckleberries are and how to use them in the kitchen!
 You’re on your way to enjoying one of the most delicious preserves you’ll ever eat.